 - In a randomized study of 55 people with migraine, half took a large dose of riboflavin (400 mg) daily for 12 weeks; the other half was given a placebo.
 Compared to the placebo group, the riboflavin group saw a reduction in attack frequency, and their number of headache days was cut down by two per month.

 - In a randomized trial of 130 people with migraine, half were given a placebo, half were given a supplement containing high doses of riboflavin, magnesium, and coenzyme Q10.
-After three months, the supplement half had fewer migraine days, and migraine intensity was significantly reduced.
+After three months, the supplement-takers had fewer migraine days, and migraine intensity was significantly reduced.

 Because such studies have shown riboflavin’s efficacy in relieving headaches, the American Academy of Neurology and the American Headache Society now recommend B2 for migraine.
 In addition, the Canadian Headache Society recommends 400 mg per day of riboflavin for migraine headache prevention.